Why We Are Asking People Not To Set Off Flares And Sky Lanterns & On Bonfire Night – 5th November 2020

 Unnecessary Calls-Out’s for Lifeboat Crews and Coastguard Teams

 Near the coast they may also be mistaken for distress flares causing unnecessary searches by our lifeboat and coastguard team colleagues.
 However, both search and rescue organisations are still ready to respond to genuine incidents, but do not need unavoidable calls putting their own and other lives at risk at this time.
+Remember: What goes up must come down.
+If you do plan on releasing these lanterns near the coast, let the Coastguard know when and where.
+As an alternative you could consider purchasing:

-Thank you for reading and from all of our team take care and stay safe!
+Thank you for reading, and from all of our team take care and stay safe!

 Other useful references